-- 8.2.1.1.
-Hunt and Companion Hunt Permits allow the Permit Holder to hunt (including participation in Limited Entry Dog Hunts), fish, camp, or engage in any allowed recreational activity.
-Hunt and Companion Hunt Permit Holders may bring in up to three (3) children under the age of 18 free of charge; only one (1) child may carry a firearm while hunting in this manner. - 8.2.1.2.
-Hunt and Companion Permit Holders may bring in one (1) Hunt Guest as stated in Section 8.2.4 - 8.2.1.3.
+8.2.1.1.
+Hunt and Companion Hunt Permits allow the Permit Holder to hunt (excluding participation in Limited Entry Dog Hunts), fish, camp, or engage in any allowed recreational activity.
+Hunt and Companion Hunt Permit Holders may bring in up to three (3) children under the age of 18 free of charge; only one (1) child may carry a firearm while hunting in this manner.

+8.2.1.1.1.
+To participate in the scheduled Limited Entry Dog Hunts, a Hunt or Companion Hunt with Deer Dog, Hog Dog, or Deer and Hog Dog, Permit is required (see 8.2.2.)

+8.2.1.2.
 Military-discounted PRA Hunt and PRA Companion Hunt Permits are available to eligible Active Duty and Retired military personnel and their spouses or significant others.
-These Permits allow Permit Holder all activities as outlined in para 8.2.1.1. - 8.2.1.4.
+These Permits allow Permit Holders to do all activities as outlined in para 8.2.1.1.

+8.2.1.3.
 Purple Heart Hunt and Companion Hunt Permits are available to eligible Purple Heart Recipients and their spouses or significant others.
-These Permits allow Permit Holders all activities as outlined in para 8.2.1.1. but allow access to both the Public and Military Recreation Areas under one Permit. - 8.2.1.5.
+These Permits allow Permit Holders to do all activities as outlined in para 8.2.1.1. but allow access to both the Public and Military Recreation Areas under one Permit.
+8.2.1.4.
 All Hunt and Companion Permit Holders listed above may bring in one (1) Hunt Guest as stated in Section 8.2.4.

 8.2.2.
-Dog Hunt Only Permits
+Dog Hunt Permits